It is important that you bring the correct items for your trip to Puerto Rico.

 Puerto Rico has tropical and warm weather all year round.
 Including during the winter!

 Comfortable and light clothing is what you’ll want to pack with you.
-You might want to pack one or two fancy outfits for those nights going to T-Mobile district, Condado or even eating at a restaurant.
+You might want to pack one or two fancy outfits for those nights going to the T-Mobile district, Condado or even eating at a restaurant.

 Mainly, you’ll want to pack very light and comfortable clothing.
 T-shirts, tank tops, shorts, and flip-flops should be of top priority.